 Much of how Facebook Wi-Fi works is based on Facebook's requirements which will differ from standard UniFi networks.
 In order to use Facebook Wi-Fi with UniFi, the following requirements must be met:

 - Must have created a Facebook page for your business, and this page MUST be published publicly.
 See directions here.

-1. Launch the UniFi Network Controller.
+1. Launch the UniFi Network application.

-3. For Authentication, select "Facebook WiFi".
+3. For Authentication Type, select "Facebook WiFi".